-The Government-Wide Financial Statements also include other receivables of approximately \$45.5 million for amounts available to draw down on the capital lease (see Note 10).
-These funds under capital leases are reported as a receivable for future construction in progress.
+The Government-Wide Financial Statements also include other receivables of approximately \$26.6 million for amounts available to draw down on the lease revenue bond (see Note 10).
+These funds under the lease revenue bond are reported as a receivable for future construction in progress.